How customer segmentation can be used in product development?

 So, these two examples of customer segmentation show that segments are demarcated based on those different needs rather than typical characteristics such as industry size, for example.

 Under this method, customers are put into groups according to their economic score (value).
 From a business perspective, every customer who has done business with them represents a certain value.
 In theory, customer lifetime value equals the net value of the cumulative profits generated by a customer over his/her lifetime.

 But before allotting the net value, your business also needs to include all costs that can be attributed to the addition of that customer, including the actual cost of acquisition, infrastructure costs, and so on.

-Outside of this the business worth of a customer, values, the merit kind, is another important part of what is called Psychographic Segmentation.
+Outside of this the business worth of a customer, values, the merit kind, is other important part of what is called Psychographic Segmentation.
 This refers to what your customers believe in, what’s their opinion on a certain subject, what are their interests, etc. Psychological Segmentation focuses more on psychological factors like subconscious beliefs or motivations.

-Once this entire exercise is done, your data analysts team will then have to identify the relevant variables and go on to confirm the hypotheses.
+Once this entire exercise is done, your data analyst team will then have to identify the relevant variables and go on to confirm the hypotheses.
 There are several ways of doing so but that is the topic of another blog post.

 In conclusion: Customer segmentation represents a double-edged tool: it is not only a way for marketing existing products or services, but businesses can also use it as a form of market entry strategy to identify potential customers, if any, for a new product or service.

 An Engine That Drives Customer Intelligence

 Oyster is not just a customer data platform (CDP).
 It is the world’s first customer insights platform (CIP).
 Why?
 At its core is your customer.
 Oyster is a “data unifying software